c4rlo/runapp/README.md

 to `runapp`.
 In fact, the `uwsm app` subcommand has exactly the same purpose as `runapp`, and has several more features; see below [Missing features](#missing-features) section for a comparison.

 So why `runapp`?
-Its advantage over `uwsm app` is that it is a native executable (written in C++), hence it has significantly lower startup latency and resource usage (`uwsm` is written in Python).
+Its main advantage over `uwsm app` and other alternatives is that it is fast: being a native executable (written in C++) with no dependencies, it has significantly lower startup latency and resource usage.
-And compared to the `uwsm-app` tool that is shipped with `uwsm`, `runapp` does not require a permanently-running background daemon.

 ## Usage